-If you are like me, you are constantly plugged into your emails, except when you are sleeping.
+If you are like me, you are constantly plugged into your email client, except when you are sleeping.

 This is why it drives me a bit crazy when people or companies send automated email newsletters all at the same time.
 No one wants to wake up with 50 newsletters in their inbox, and then get another 10 while they are driving home from work.